+Diana has always been passionate about writing as a way of connecting people, places, and ideas.
 A recent graduate from the University of Montana School of Law, Diana received her Bachelor of Science in Sociology from Montana State University – Billings.
-She has always been passionate about writing as a way of connecting people, places, and ideas.
-While in school she worked as a bartender for a number of years and enjoyed writing stories about the patrons, what she imagined their lives outside of the bar to be.
+While in school, she worked as a bartender for a number of years and enjoyed writing stories about the patrons and what she imagined their lives outside of the bar to be.
 In her free time, Diana enjoys climbing, skiing, cycling, and trail running with her bloodhound, Ginger.

 As a Story Terrace writer, Diana interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 It was all my fault.
 I’m pretty sure.
 I was supposed to be keeping an eye on him.
 I was two-and-a-half years older than him and confident that it made all the difference.
 We were running wild with the neighborhood kids.
 There was a gang of six of us that would gleefully pelt each other with nerf guns.
 We had all climbed a big, old, wooden fence in our pursuit of one another, but Eric was scared.

 He sat on the ground on the other side of the fence as I yelled to him: “Come on, you can do it!”

 “I can’t!
 I’m scared!”